 The key tenets of our investment philosophy are:

-Our primary rationale for investing in private equity is to generate high absolute returns, or to add incremental return to an overall investment portfolio.
+Our primary rationale for investing in the private markets is to generate high absolute returns, or to add incremental return to an overall investment portfolio.

 Accompanying the potential for higher returns is higher risk.
-As an asset class, private equity is riskier than public equity given its heavier weighting towards high growth sectors and younger and smaller companies.
+As an asset class, private markets are riskier than public equity given its heavier weighting towards high growth sectors and younger and smaller companies.

-Manager selection is the primary risk in private equity.
-Average returns in private equity are not compelling and do not compensate investors for risk.
+Manager selection is the primary risk in the private markets.
+Average returns in private markets are not compelling and do not compensate investors for risk.

 Risk is managed by equally weighting time and individual commitments, while constraining exposure to strategies, regions, funds and managers.

-There are three primary challenges in building a successful private equity program today.
+There are three primary challenges in building a successful private market programs today.
 First, manager selection is critical to achieving the desired returns given the significant performance penalty if you are not invested in top performing funds.
-Second, as the private equity industry has matured and attracted increasing amounts of institutional capital, funds are regularly oversubscribed.
+Second, as the private markets have matured and attracted increasing amounts of institutional capital, funds are regularly oversubscribed.
 Third, fund manager investment performance is not repeatable – meaning, managers do not consistently beat their benchmarks from one fund to the next.
 We believe the following aspects of our manager selection process serve to mitigate these challenges:

 Proactive manager coverage: Our investment approach is to continually conduct due diligence as part of our monitoring of existing manager relationships and build relationships with new managers well in advance of their fundraising.
 Vetting managers in advance of their fundraising has enabled us to successfully position our clients for allocation where we desire.